 The board-certified urologists at Southeast Valley Urology proudly treat patients in the Phoenix, Scottsdale, and Mesa area.
 Our urologists are highly trained and experienced in diagnosing and treating stress incontinence.
 They will take the time to discuss your treatment options.
-Call (480) 924-7333 to schedule an appointment today!
+Call (480) 924-7333 to schedule an appointment at our urology clinic in Gilbert, AZ today!

 Treatment Options for Stress Urinary Incontinence

 “Women with severe urinary incontinence pay $900 annually for routine incontinence care.”
 1

 Non-surgical Treatment Options for Stress Urinary Incontinence

 When women first start to experience bladder leakage, often the first option they look at is liners or pads.